The Dawes Rolls

 and their tribe.
 The index of people accepted by the Dawes Commission has been digitized

-in NARA's Archival Research Catalog (ARC) at
+in NARA's Online Catalog (OPA).

 This is what you will see when you arrive at this page: